-Our lawyers are some of the very few in the United States who have successfully handled these cases.
+Our burn lawyers are some of the very few in the United States who have successfully obtained settlements for clients in kidney failure and burn injury lawsuits.
 Attorney Fred Pritzker and his team of lawyers recently won $45 million for clients who sued one company.
 They also recently won $4.5 million for one young woman.
 Contact our law firm for a free consultation.

-Generally, the amount recoverable includes past and future medical expenses, past and future loss of earnings, past and future pain and suffering (which includes disfigurement, disability and emotional distress), and other damages.
+Generally, the amount recoverable includes past and future medical expenses, past and future loss of earnings, past and future pain and suffering from burns (which includes disfigurement, disability and emotional distress), and other damages.

 1. Emara, S.S., and A.A.
 Alzaylai.
 “Renal Failure in Burn Patients: A Review.”
 Annals of Burns and Fire Disasters 26.1 (2013): 12–15.
 Print.